tltxyyy/R-Flex-Dashboard-Project/README.md

 5. Risk Premium
 6. Company Comparison**

-** The pages which are mainly created my me.
+** The pages which are created my me.
+I have also helped out in the ideation and implementation of the rest of the pages.

 ## Diving into each Page